The SOAR Gravitational Arc Survey - I: Survey overview and photometric catalogs: Galaxy and arc catalogs

 \subsection{Galaxy catalogs}

-We merged the catalogs resulting from the photometry (see section \ref{gal_phot}) of the 3 bands in a final object catalog, choosing the $i$ band catalog as reference for object position.
+We merged the catalogs resulting from the photometry (see section \ref{gal_phot}) of the 3 bands in a final object catalog, choosing the $i$ band catalogue as reference for object position.
 This means that we searched in the $g$ and $r$ band catalogs for the objects that are in the $i$ catalog.
 Non-matched objects received a flag $-99.99$ in the corresponding filter.
-The final catalog was saved as a FITS table and contains the information on position, magnitudes, morphological parameters, and star-galaxy classification of the detected objects.
+The final catalogue was saved as a FITS table and contains the information on position, magnitudes, morphological parameters and star-galaxy classification of the detected objects.
 In Table \ref{catalog_labels}, we list the parameters in the final object catalog and their corresponding definitions.
-This catalog is publicly available upon request to the corresponding author.
+This catalogue is publicly available upon request to the corresponding author.

-In Figure \ref{cmds} we show colour-magnitude diagrams for two clusters, one at the low-$z$ bin (SGAS0850+0015, $z=0.20$, upper panels) and the other with higher $z$ (SGAS0202-0055, $z=0.50$, lower panels).
+In Figure \ref{cmds} we show colour-magnitude diagrams for two clusters, one at the low-$z$ bin (SOGRAS0850+0015, $z=0.20$, upper panels) and the other with higher $z$ (SOGRAS0202-0055, $z=0.50$, lower panels).
+In order to reduce contamination from field galaxies in these diagrams, galaxies that are located in a circular region of $100''$ (upper panels) and $60''$ (lower panels) around the cluster centres are shown with different symbols.
+Considering a flat $\Lambda$CDM model (with $\Omega_m=0.3, ~\Omega_{\Lambda}=0.7$ and $H_0=70$Km/s/Mpc) and the redshifts, these radii correspond to $0.33$Mpc and $0.4$Mpc, respectively.
 The red sequence is more visible in the lower $z$ cluster, as expected.
 The colours of the red sequence also change slightly with $z$.
 The variation seems to be systematically larger for $(g-r)$.
 For the relatively few high-$z$ clusters where the red sequence is clearly visible, it tends to have bluer colours ($g-r \simeq 0.6$) than the low-$z$ ones, for which $(g-r) > 1$.
 This is likely caused by the 4000\AA ~Balmer break affecting the $g$ filter at $z < 0.4$ but not the other passabands.